gauridasgupta11/React-Chat-Application/README.md

 - Testing

 Run these commands to run the test:
+//You might need to use sudo
 ```
 npm install -g karma-cli
 npm test
 ```
-1. Test available in the following file:
+Test available in the following file:
-    /src/test/test.js
+    src/test/test.js